lunemec/nanny/README.md

 > How do I secure my nanny?

-To use HTTPS, or authentication you should use reverse proxy like Apache or Nginx.
+To use HTTPS, or authentication you should use a reverse proxy like Apache or Nginx.